oowenn/2022lolanalysis/README.md

 At first this result seems very bizzare, but it can be explained by the fact that all of the observations where `'doublekills'` (among similar columns) were missing came from LPL games.

-#### Hypothesis Test 2
+#### Missingness Hypothesis Test 2
 To assess the missingness of `'doublekills'` on `'dpm'` we run the following hypothesis test:

-- H0: The distribution of `'dpm'` when `'doublekills'` is missing as the same as when `'doublekills'` is not missing.
+- Null: The distribution of `'dpm'` when `'doublekills'` is missing as the same as when `'doublekills'` is not missing.
-- H1: The distribution of '`dpm'` is different between when `'doublekills'` is missing and not missing.
+- Alternative: The distribution of '`dpm'` is different between when `'doublekills'` is missing and not missing.
 - Test Statistic: Difference of means between the quantitative distributions of `'dpm'`.

 We fail to reject the null hypothesis with a p-value of 0.474.
 Thus, we cannot conclude that `'doublekills'` is MAR on `'dpm'`.
 The empirical difference of means from our permutation testing is depicted below.